bfeitknecht/vault/vault/sem1/DMath/UE/U8/DMath_U8_bf.md

 $\psi(13)=13$
 $\psi(14)=15$

-Obviously the function is bijective., as it maps each element onto one unique element and each element has an inverse.
+Obviously the function is bijective, as it maps each element onto one unique element (injective) and each element has an inverse (surjective).

 Now we will prove that it is a group homomorphism on $\langle\mathbb{Z}^*_{15}, \odot_{15}\rangle$